Why Is December Called December?

 Quintilis 31 days December 30 days

-Notice anything missing?
-Yep, January and February weren’t even a thing yet!
-After December, Romans entered an unstructured void of winter days, waiting for March to reset the cycle.
+Yep—January and February weren’t even a thing yet.
+After December, Romans entered an unstructured void of winter days, patiently waiting for March to reset the cycle.

 Numa Pompilius: The Calendar Overthinker

 Why?
 The Romans were many things—engineers, warriors, philosophers—but rebranding experts they were not.
-Latin grammar was hard enough, and Romans were too busy conquering stuff.
-Now you finally uncover the truth about how December got its name.
+Latin grammar was hard enough, and besides, they were busy conquering stuff.

 Numa’s Disclaimer